 Encryption is the single most important technological building block of internet security.
-Users should be able by law to encrypt any data and any communication with a mechanism they themselves trust.

 3.9.
 Greening the Internet

 Providing transparency mechanisms on the environmental cost of the Internet, identifying and tagging which elements are the most resource-consuming and researching what would be the alternatives to improving energy efficiency, both locally and globally, on the Internet infrastructure and connected devices.
 The goal is to ensure sustainability of the Internet and of the economy relying on it.